MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 Using Windows App SDK 1.1 Preview 1, apps (including WinUI 3) will be able to run with elevated privilege.

 **Important limitations**
-- Available only on Windows 11
+- Currently available only on Windows 11.
+But we're evaluating bringing this support downlevel in a later release.

 **Known issues**
 - WinUI 3 apps crash when dragging an element during a drag-and-drop interaction.